TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 ## Targets Audience

-Our targets audience is all the people who have an interest in ALGOSUP and want to discover the school by visiting its new layout so it d include future and actual students in order to have their opinion about what they think of the new design, potential investor could be d  interested to have a more precise idea of the typical day.
+Our targets audience is all the people who have an interest in ALGOSUP and want to discover the school by visiting its new layout so it include future and actual students in order to have their opinion about what they think of the new design, potential investor could be interested to have a more precise idea of the typical day.

 ## Risks and assumptions